Tirth18097/Hotel_Business_Understand_Improve_Revenue/Milestone 2/README.md

 ## KPI measures
 Total Revenue, Occupancy %, ADR, and RevPAR are implemented using DAX and are used across multiple visuals instead of standalone KPI cards to maintain a compact and insight-focused dashboard layout.

-All KPIs are calculated using **DAX measures** to ensure accurate aggregation across filters.

 ---

 ## Analysis Performed